-You’ll find a wide selection boards and boxes chock-a-block full of meats, cheese, condiments and breads – many local ingredients – according to owner Celine Brancier.
+You’ll find a wide selection of boards and boxes chock-a-block full of meats, cheese, condiments and breads – many local ingredients – according to The Grazing Table owner Celine Brancier.

 “Our small box or board serves four,” she says.
 “And we have vegetarian, vegan and gluten-free boards as well.”